hasmhib/unit4-2024/README.md

 The fifth query counts how many users are following the profile user by selecting the count of rows in the ```follows``` table where the ```followed_id``` matches the profile user's ID.
 Similarly, the final query counts how many users the profile user is following by selecting the count of rows in the ```follows``` table where the ```follower_id``` matches the profile user's ID.

 These queries together provide a detailed profile page with all relevant user information, enhancing the user experience by showing their activities, interactions, and social metrics on the platform.

-## ER diagram

-The ER diagram in Fig. 2 illustrates the proposed GUI interface and navigation flow of the application.
-It showcases the interconnectivity between different screens, with directional arrows directs from interactive buttons to indicate the users through the app.
-For example, the 'Login' screen allows users to either create an account by pressing 'Signin' button or or utilize the 'Forgot Password?' option, which leads the users to resetting their password.

 ## SQL Query for Review likes